Personality TheoriesPrimary students aged 7-9 in navy blazers role-playing personality traits in an interactive class activity

 Author: E. Piechurska-Kuciel (2020)

-Summary: This study emphasizes the two main trends in personality psychology: type theories and trait theories.
+Summary: This study emphasises the two main trends in personality psychology: type theories and trait theories.
 It highlights the Big Five trait model as the foundational basis for this volume of research, offering a comprehensive look at the different approaches and definitions within the field of personality psychology.

 2. Major personality traits that relate to the life outcomes of an individual in the Big Five theory of personality